erickmerchant/handcraft/README.md

 Returns an observer that uses a `MutationObserver` backed way to read attributes and query descendants.

-#### node.prepend(...children)

-Like `append`, but for prepending children to a _node_.
-Each child can be a string, a DOM element, or a _node_.
-Children are initially prepended, but on update their position is maintained.
-Returns the _node_ for chaining.
-Though it's not necessary you may want to also import dom/_nodes.js, to reduce network waterfall.

 ##### observer.attr(key)

 Read an attribute.